CycloneDX/cyclonedx-python-lib/docs/index.rst

 CycloneDX’s Python Library documentation
 ====================================================

-OWASP `CycloneDX`_ is a full-stack Bill of Materials (BOM) standard that provides advanced supply chain capabilities for cyber risk reduction.
+OWASP `CycloneDX`_ is a system‑transparency standard
+providing full‑stack Bills of Materials (BOMs) and advanced supply‑chain insights throughout the entire product lifecycle.

 This Python package provides data models, validators and more, to help you create/render/read CycloneDX documents.